It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Class 015 Floral Runners or Garlands

 Tools: Participants must provide their own arrangement tools (knives, scissors, clippers, etc.).
-In addition, participants may bring any special tools or hard good accessories (ribbon, candles, ornaments, driend plant material, etc) they may want to use in their design.
-No additional soft goods or any perishable materials (live plants, fruit, cut flowers, etc) will be allowed.
+In addition, participants may bring any special tools or hard goods (such as ribbon, candles, ornaments, or dried plant material) they may want to use in their design.
+No additional soft goods or any perishable materials (live plants, fruit, cut flowers, etc.) will be allowed.

 Eligibility: See Class descriptions for eligibility requirements.